-The Patients’ Right to Know Their Medication Act of 2022 (H.R.6519) was introduced in the House of Representatives by Representatives Jared Golden (D-ME), Buddy Carter (R-GA), Dutch Ruppersberger (D-MD), and Bruce Westerman (R-AR).
+The Patients’ Right to Know Their Medication Act of 2023 (H.R.1173) was introduced in the House of Representatives by Representatives Buddy Carter (R-GA), Jared Golden (D-ME), Bruce Westerman (R-AR), and Dutch Ruppersberger (D-MD).
 This bipartisan piece of legislation addresses patient medication information (PMI) and requires:

 - A one page, printed, standardized format with FDA approved content dispensed with all prescription drugs in the outpatient setting.

 - Final regulations by the FDA regarding the inclusion of printed paper PMI on all prescription drugs and establish a clear and standard format of vital information (warnings, side effects, etc.).